omni-us/reconplogger/README.rst

 - A default logging configuration.
 - A function for loading logging configuration for regular python code.
 - A function for loading logging configuration for flask-based microservices.
+- An inheritable class to add a logger property.
 - Lower level functions for:

   - Loading logging configuration from any of: config file, environment variable, or default.